-I. Department Buy-In and Outcome Definition

-Assessment of Student Performance in Business Related Curricula
+I. Department Buy-In and Outcome Definition Assessment of Student Performance in Business Related Curricula in Business Related Curricula

 This work builds on work done in previous semesters.
-The department first held discussions with tenured and non-tenured faculty in the spring and summer about the results of the pilot work.
-That input was used to tailor the timing and wording of the information sent to students via a Blackboard administered survey.
-It was agreed that there was value in trying to assess both early and later in a student's enrollment at Harold Washington College how they performed against a standard set of questions that covered a broad spectrum of business related topics that hopefully all students could successfully answer prior to matriculating from the college.
-The goal was to see if there was a demonstrable difference between "early program" and "late program" students.
+The department first held discussions with tenured and non-tenured faculty in the spring and summer of 2018 about the results of the pilot work.
+The assessment pilot consisted of end of term assessment exams in three baseline Business courses, Business 111 - Introduction to Business, Business 181 - Financial Accounting and Business 182 - Managerial Accounting.
+That input was used to tailor the timing and wording of the information sent to students via a Blackboard/Brightspace administered survey.
+This survey was targeted to assess student success both early and later in their college tenure.
+There was department-wide agreement that there was value in trying to assess at multiple points in a student's tenure at Harold Washington College how they performed against a standard set of questions that covered a broad spectrum of business related topics that hopefully all students could successfully answer prior to matriculating from the college.
+The goal was to see if there was a demonstrable difference from "early tenure" versus "late tenure" students and see (depending on the response rate) if there were demonstrable differences between on-line and traditional formats generally.

-Attitudinal Assessment of Student Learning in Business Related Curricula Online Versus Face-To-Face
+Attitudinal Assessment of Student Performance in Business Related Curricula Online Versus Face-To-Face

-This work developed from a growing concern about potential disparities anecdotally observed by the department chair and other faculty as well as the difference in results observed for online students versus face-to-face students in the Assessment of Student Learning in Business Related Curricula work referenced elsewhere in this report.
+This work developed from a growing concern about potential disparities anecdotally observed by the department chair and other faculty as well as the difference in results observed for online students versus face-to-face students in the Assessment of Student Performance in Business Related Curricula in Business Related Curricula work referenced elsewhere in this report.
 The work was also in the spirit of a larger Harold Washington College effort to look at students' perceptions of their learning online versus in more traditional face-to-face formats.
-The goal was to see via a Blackboard-administered survey if we could observe a significant difference in perceived experienced based on whether the student was talking the course online or in a more traditional face-to-face format.
+The goal was to see via a Blackboard/ Brightspace administered survey if we could observe a significant difference in perceived experienced based on whether the student was talking the course online or in a more traditional format.